AccurateApplication/Linode-NGINX/README.md

-## General
+## What it does
-* API keys stored with pass and using .envrc file.
 * Terraform creates VM and ansible vars/inventory, adds public ssh key (~/.ssh/id_rsa.pub) to authorized_keys on VM.
 * Ansible role provision provisions Linode node.
 * Ansible role webserver install nginx and opens necessary ports.
 Replaces default site with basic HTML site.
+* Ansible role certbot install configures pip env and installs and runs certbot pip package to enable HTTPS with lets encrypt.
 * Python script in configureDNS adds linode instance IP to cloudflare. (type A record).
-* Certbot role install configures pip env and installs and runs certbot pip package to enable HTTPS with lets encrypt.
+* API keys stored with pass and using .envrc file (enviroment variables).

 ## Variables to set
 * Domain in variables.tf file.